Ropes/stonecutters/README.md

 [Stonecutters](https://youtu.be/HmEtR17A6ck?t=2m55s)
 ------------

+**This package is still in active development; APIs may change so lock to a semantic version**

 ![](https://vignette1.wikia.nocookie.net/simpsons/images/1/16/Hammer_symbol.png/revision/latest?cb=20101006090032)

 This package looks deep within a goroutine's soul and assigns it a name based on the order in which it joined.